2AA4-W23/a1-MikeLoveGame/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
-   * feature is fully functional with all possible input
+   * feature is fully functional with all possible input and Optimized

 ### Backlog